bywatersolutions/github-action-koha-plugin-create-kpz/README.md

 **Required** Minimum version of Koha this plugin is compatible with, e.g. `19.11` or `19.11.03`

+### `plugin-module`

+**Optional** Path to the plugin module file, relative to the plugin root directory.
+If not provided, action will attempt to auto-detect the module path.

 Best practice is to keep plugins compatible across all currently supported versions of Koha

 ## Outputs